henrywu2019/BentoML/docs/source/concepts.rst

 However, as with using any alternative Docker base image, there are a few things to keep in mind.
 Firstly, you should manually select the right slim image for your bundle.
-For example, if you used BentoML version 0.11.0 and Python 3.7 to create your BentoML bundle, you would use `bentoml/model-server:0.11.0-slim-py37`.
-Currently, BentoML support Python 3.6, 3.7, and 3.8.
+For example, if you used Kappa version 0.11.0 and Python 3.7 to create your Kappa bundle, you would use `bentoml/model-server:0.11.0-slim-py37`.
+Currently, Kappa support Python 3.6, 3.7, and 3.8.

 Additionally, unlike the default docker base image, the slim image does not come with :code:`conda` pre-installed.
-This means that BentoML will ignore the conda dependencies a user may have specified through the `conda_channels` and `conda_dependencies` option in the :code:`@env` decorator.
+This means that Kappa will ignore the conda dependencies a user may have specified through the `conda_channels` and `conda_dependencies` option in the :code:`@env` decorator.